redwebcreation/heavy-nest-archive/README.md

       - YES="not at all"
 ```

-Each binding in `bindings` will be a container that the proxy will send request to when a the specified `hosŧ` is
-requested.
-The `container_port` tells the proxy to which port it should redirect the incoming request .
+The `host` tells the proxy to forward any request for this host to the application on the `container_port`

 ## Proxy